pfwd/freecodecamp-PHP-OOP/README.md

 Put the IP in a browser

 ### Database
+*Please note: This will delete the database and create a new one.
+All data will be lost*

-To populate the database run the following command from the host machine.
+To rebuild the database run the following command from the host machine.
 (Change <DB_PASSWORD>)
 ```
 $ docker-compose exec -T db mysql -u root --password=<DB_PASSWORD> < mysql/rebuild.sql
 ```